Loading...

 What it is: Relying on old or stale comparables for current-year transfer pricing without proper updates.
 Reusing the same set for multiple years under the assumption that "nothing has changed."

 Why it happens: Benchmarking studies are time-consuming and costly.
-OECD notes that some tax administrations may accept refreshing the comparables search every three years, with annual financial data updates in between.
+The OECD notes that some tax administrations may accept refreshing the comparables search every three years, with annual financial data updates in between.
 But this isn't a universal safe harbor—economic conditions change (recessions, booms, pandemics) and comparables can drift (acquired, diversified, defunct).

 Tax authority reaction: Many tax authorities expect annual, contemporaneous documentation.
 While comparables searches might not be redone every single year if facts are constant, very old studies are viewed with suspicion.
 The IRS expects analysis reflecting the economic conditions of the tax year in question—especially after events like COVID-19.
 Tax authorities may conduct their own fresh search and find different results.